Cicada Files: Marcus Wanners & “Halfassed Journalism”

 In my own case, I am not employed by the CIA.
 If I were, and if my position was not covered, I would say so.
 I am long retired, deliberately and selfishly out of the game, and I do not miss it.
 I repeatedly state that my public biography is published on LinkedIn.

 Aside from asserting that I am a CIA officer, Mr. Schoenberger also claims that I engaged in cocaine trafficking because I was a DEA advisor to the Peruvian Policia de Drogas in 1990.
-I participated in seizures and other law enforcement operations.
+I participated in seizures and other law enforcement operations in the Upper Huallaga Valley of the Peruvian Amazon.
 It is particularly noxious to be accused of complicity in an activity that I professionally opposed at risk of my life.
 Indeed, my Senior Agent was killed in action.

 Mr. Schoenberger is not just foul–his research skills are nonexistent.
 He apparently missed the part where I resigned from DEA and published criticism of Operation Snowcap in The New York Times.
 (Esteban Trujillo de Gutierrez, “Corruption and Cocaine in Peru, New York Times, April 7, 1992,” Magic Kingdom Dispatch, March 20, 2017).